Skip to content

 Choosing a Mala

-Choosing a mala is a personal process, we find intuition is the best guide for choosing Buddhist rosary beads.
-Please take a look at the healing power of the beads, this can help in choosing a mala most suited to you.
+Choosing a mala is a personal process, intuition is the best guide for choosing Buddhist rosary beads.
+Please take a look at the healing power of the beads, this helps in choosing a mala to suit your needs.

-We also offer a mala repair service for rethreading your rosary.
-The thread we use comes in a variety of colours, it is strong & specifically designed for prayer beads, however everything is impermanent!
+We also offer a mala beads repair service for rethreading your spiritual beads.
+The thread comes in a variety of colours, it is strong & specifically designed for prayer beads, however everything is impermanent!

 Meditation

-Meditation and mantra recitation increases calmness, balance, patience, energy levels and positive thinking.
-We can create a gap in the incessant stream of thought by focusing on the breathing.
+Meditation and mantra recitation increase calmness, balance, patience, energy levels and positive thinking.
+We create a gap in the incessant stream of thought by focusing on the breathing.

 How to use a Mala

-Hold the first bead (the one next to the larger guru bead) between your finger and thumb, then recite one mantra, move your thumb and finger along to the next bead; then recite the next mantra; then repeat.
+Hold the first bead (the one next to the larger guru bead) between your finger and thumb, then recite one mantra.
+Next move your thumb and finger along to the next bead; then recite the next mantra; then repeat.